What Is Detoxification?

 Drug Detox During Pregnancy

-A pregnant woman has a strong motive to quit drugs for her baby’s sake.
-Detox, especially if done cold turkey, can cause stress on the unborn child such as preterm labor or severe fetal distress.
+A pregnant woman has a strong motive to quit drugs.
+Drinking alcohol or using drugs while pregnant can harm not only the mother but also the fetus, as these substances cross the placenta.
+Detox, especially if done cold turkey, can cause stress on the fetus such as preterm labor or severe fetal distress.

-Detox with medical supervision is an absolute must for pregnant women.
+Detox with medical supervision is an absolute must for pregnant women, as withdrawal symptoms may be especially harmful to the fetus.
 The goal of detox for pregnant women is to prevent relapse and manage pain.

 Doctors often prescribe medications to stabilize pregnant women in detox.
-Alcohol and opiate detox usually pose the most risks to unborn children.
+Opiate and alcohol detox usually pose the most risks to the fetus.

 Detox is more difficult for some people depending on the drugs they used.
 Depending on the drug, withdrawal symptoms may be more physical or more mental.